MyDataShare/access-gateway/README.md

 Access Gateway (hereafter, for brevity: AGW) is a general purpose extendable API gateway developed originally for MyDataShare to shield and protect the data providing services but is not limited to be used within the MyDataShare ecosystem.
 However, most of this document focuses on using MyDataShare Access Gateway as part of MyDataShare ecosystem.

-The main feature of AGW is to help customers easily protect their data provider services.
+The main feature of AGW is to help ecosystem members to easily protect their data provider services.
 AGW acts as a shield atop the data provider service and introspects inbound requests for validity.

 Please refer to ([MyDataShare Developer Guide](https://kampanja.vastuugroup.fi/hubfs/developer-guide.pdf) and [MyDataShare API Reference](https://app.swaggerhub.com/apis/MyDataShare2/MyDataShare/)) for additional information about the product.